CAESar: Conditional Autoregressive Expected Shortfall: Problem Formulation and Related Literature

 Another approach to ES estimation with a different choice for the loss function is proposed by Patton et al. \cite{patton2019dynamic}.
 In this case, both ES and VaR are jointly estimated by minimizing the following loss function:

-The $\mathcal{L}^\theta_P$ loss can be viewed as a transformation of the $\mathcal{L}^\theta_B$ one.
-Indeed, $\mathcal{L}^\theta_P$ can be obtained by replacing $\bm{\hat{e}} - \bm{\hat{q}}$ and $\bm{\hat{q}}$ instead of $\bm{\hat{r}}$ and $\bm{VaR}$ in the square root of \eqref{eq:0127_1912} and normalizing by the $\bm{\hat{e}}$ value.
-Then, a barrier term ($\log\left(-\hat{e}_t\right)$) is added to prevent the ES estimator from assuming arbitrary big (in absolute) values.
+The $\mathcal{L}^\theta_P$ loss can be viewed as a special case of the jointly elicitable losses discussed in \cite{fissler2016higher}.
 The hypothesis class used for $\bm{\hat{q}}$ and $\bm{\hat{e}}$ is the Generalized Autoregressive Score (GAS) model \cite{creal2013generalized}.
-Unlike the GAS standard approach, here the forcing variable is derived from the loss in Equation \ref{eq:0208_1938} rather than from the log-likelihood.
+Unlike the GAS standard approach, here the forcing variable is derived from the loss in Eq. \ref{eq:0208_1938} rather than from the log-likelihood.
 That is, the innovation term is obtained from the product between the inverse of the Hessian and the gradient of the loss function with respect to the model factors, net of algebraic simplifications.
 Specifically, the models proposed in \cite{patton2019dynamic} include the one-factor and the two-factor models, which we indicate with \textbf{GAS1} and \textbf{GAS2}, respectively.
 The former uses a latent factor $k_t$ and computes the target variables $\hat{q}_t$ and $\hat{e}_t$ as $k_t$ functions:

-where the innovation term in the last equation is the so-called score, namely a term proportional to the derivative of the loss function in Eq. (\ref{eq:0208_1938}) as a function of $k_t$, see \cite{creal2013generalized} for more details.
+where the innovation term in the last equation is the so-called score, namely a term proportional to the derivative of the loss function in Eq. \eqref{eq:0208_1938} as a function of $k_t$, see \cite{creal2013generalized} for more details.
 In particular, notice that the ratio $\frac{\hat{q}_t}{\hat{e}_t}=\frac{a}{b}$ is constant for the one-factor model.\\ The two-factor model describes the factors as the target variables VaR and ES directly, that is:

-where the innovation term is the score computed in the bivariate framework.\\ The parameters in Eqs. \eqref{eq:0208_1820} and \eqref{eq:0208_1821} are estimated by minimizing the loss function in Eq. \eqref{eq:0208_1938}, under proper constraints to ensure the monotonicity condition $\hat{e}_t<\hat{q}_t$.
-Below, we use the model \cite{patton2019dynamic} as a second comparative benchmark.\\
+where the innovation term is the score computed in the bivariate framework.\\ The parameters in Eqs. \eqref{eq:0208_1820} and \eqref{eq:0208_1821} are estimated by minimizing the loss function in Eq. \eqref{eq:0208_1938}.
+It is important to stress that proper constraints on the parameters space are added to ensure the monotonicity condition $\hat{e}_t<\hat{q}_t$.
+Below, we use the models in \cite{patton2019dynamic} as a second comparative benchmark.\\

+Another noticeable approach for the joint VaR and ES forecasting is proposed in \cite{taylor2019forecasting}.
+It is based on the link between quantile regression and the Asymmetric Laplace (AL) distribution highlighted in \cite{koenker1999goodness}.
+Specifically, the estimation problem turns out to be equivalent to maximizing the following probability density function: